Diego3128/breeze/README.md

-# 🌤️ Breeze
+# 🌤️ Breezy

-**Breeze** is a minimal and responsive weather search application that allows users to check the weather conditions of cities around the world.
+**Breezy** is a minimal and responsive weather search application that allows users to check the weather conditions of cities around the world.
 Built with performance and simplicity in mind, it leverages modern React tools and best practices.

 ## 🚀 Features